How to open an offshore bank account in Singapore

 As a visitor, it makes sense to go to the financial district, where all three local banks have a branch very close to the Raffles Place MRT.
 DBS is on Malacca Street, while OCBC and UOB are on Chulia Street.
 Most other major banks also have a branch in the same area.

 You will need your passport as proof of identity, plus a proof of address (for example a bank statement or utility bill).
-Reportedly, some of the global banks also want proof of your taxpayer number or national insurance number in your home country.
-The local banks have not asked for this in the past.
+You may also require either a letter of reference from your bank abroad or an introduction from a current accountholder at the bank you have chosen.
+Reportedly, some of the global banks also want proof of your taxpayer number or national insurance number in your home country, although the local banks have not asked for this in the past.

-Obviously, before you go to Singapore check with the bank that the rules haven’t changed and no further information or documents are needed.
+Obviously, before you travel to Singapore, you should check with the bank that the rules haven’t changed and no further information or documents are needed.

 There are no capital controls in Singapore.
 But you have to make a customs declaration if you are bringing more than S$30,000 in cash or bearer instruments into the country.
 In any case, doing an electronic transfer subsequently for large amounts usually makes more sense than carrying it on your person.